-What’s a sure fire way to elevate your holiday mornings or your afternoon tea game?
+What’s a surefire way to elevate your holiday mornings or your afternoon tea game?
 An excellent scone.
-We have included the ingredients and instructions for the ones we made here, recipe by An Edible Mosaic.
+We have included the ingredients and instructions for the ones we made here, a recipe by An Edible Mosaic.
 The only modification we made was to substitute regular butter with Cinnamon Cardamom Ginger.

 Prep time: 25 mins